The dynamics of generic Kuperberg flows: Shape of the minimal set

 \section{Shape of the minimal set}

 In this section, we consider the topological properties of the minimal set $\Sigma$ for a generic Kuperberg flow $\Phi_t$.
 The space $\Sigma $ is compact and connected, so is a continuum, but its definition in terms of the closure of orbits reveals little about its topological nature.
 The natural framework for the study of topological properties of spaces such as $\Sigma$ is using shape theory.
 For example, Krystyna Kuperberg posed the question whether $\Sigma $ has stable shape?
 Stable shape is discussed below, and is about the nicest property one can expect for a minimal set that is not a compact submanifold.
 Theorem~\ref{thm-stableshape} below shows that $\Sigma $ does not have stable shape.
-This result follows almost directly from the homeomorphism between $\Sigma$ and $\fM$ for a generic flow, and the structure theory for $\fM$ developed in the previous sections of this work.
-We also investigate additional, much more subtle properties for the shape of the space $\fM$, which yields the contrasting results Theorems~\ref{thm-MLhomology} and \ref{thm-movable} below.
+This result follows from the equality $\Sigma = \fM$ for a generic flow, and the structure theory for $\fM$ developed in the previous sections of this work.